The Velvet Underground (album): Cover artwork

 The cover was taken by Billy Name, photographer and archivist of Warhol's Factory, featuring the band sitting sedately on a couch at The Factory.
 Name was paid 300 dollars for the photograph, which was the most he had been paid at the time for a picture.
 Yule and Tucker are looking at Reed, and Morrison is looking away—according to Tucker, this is because Reed was talking about the magazine cover.
+The album cover's text "The Velvet Underground" is written using the Kabel Light typeface.
 The back cover is a picture of Reed smoking, divided in two halves with one of them upside down, both only showing the left side of his face.
 Each side includes the track listing and credits for the record, which are also upside down in that part of the picture.
 Reed held an issue of Harper's Bazaar which was airbrushed out.
 The cover artwork led to the record being dubbed "The Grey Album".